 A key feature of these units is the ability to remote "cycle" the power on and off to a device plugged into it.
 The ability to remotely control this "on/off" functionality is a valuable feature, especially if the device is physically far away.
 These units also include a fuse panel, making the purchase of a separate fuse panel unnecessary.

-PDUs are generally used in server rooms, data centers, remote telecom sites, and any other situation or location where gear needs on off toggling, and remote rebooting.
-The inclusion of remote PDUs allows remote locations to become entirely self-sustaining, eliminating the need for on site personnel.
+Rack mount unit PDUs are generally used in server rooms, data centers, remote telecom sites, and any other situation or location where gear needs on off toggling, and remote rebooting.
+The inclusion of a remote rack PDU allows remote locations to become entirely self-sustaining, eliminating the need for on-site personnel.

 In other words, PLCs are a type of SCADA device - they monitor, automate, and provide a human interface for electronic control of processes.
 They take what would otherwise be a complicated mechanical process, and digitize it by providing relevant information as well as an intuitive interface.

-Finally, an RTU is the remote device that actually monitors and reports events occurring at your chosen site.
+Finally, an RTU is an industrial computer that actually monitors and reports alarms from equipment in your racks.
 This allows you, the network operator, to manage your network more effectively, keeping service flowing to your customers/users and protecting your revenue stream.

 In summation, an RTU is a device that gives you visibility over remote sites vital to your business operations.
 RTUs are a proven, low-cost solution for monitoring, optimized for network, communications, and transportation processes.
 They provide critical alarm notifications for technicians, allowing them to take action and minimize interruptions and serious issues.